-A.8.4.1 Extra quantities could be required to compensate for delay in getting the mobile supply to the hazard.
+A.8.4.1 Extra quantities of carbon dioxide could be required to compensate for delays in getting the mobile supply to the hazard.

 A.8.5 The effectiveness of fire protection provided by standpipe systems and mobile supply depends on the efficiency and ability of the manpower that handles the mobile supply.
 Generally, this equipment is in the category of fire brigade or fire department equipment requiring a regularly assigned crew.